 If my water breaks at home, I don’t think I’ll even try to leave!

-On the flip side, I know plenty of people who spent well over 24 hours laboring.
+On the flip side, I know plenty of people who spent well over 24 hours in labor.
 And you just don’t know what your labor is going to be like.

 Chances are, you’ll get to the hospital in time.
 Just pay attention to your body and go in as soon as you think you are ready!
 I highly recommend renting Bloomlife so you can better understand what your body’s contractions are like.
-You can get $25 off your first month’s rental using the code Clarks25.
-I only wish I had this with my pregnancies!
+You can get your first rental week FOR FREE through this link.

 With that said, my sister-in-law recently had a baby – she started having contractions around midnight, and she got to the hospital at about 12:20…and her baby was there by about 12:30.
 It can happen fast.